terryma/vim-multiple-cursors/README.md

 Currently there're two additional global settings one can tweak:
 ### ```g:multi_cursor_exit_from_visual_mode``` (Defaut: 1)

-If set to 0, then pressing `g:multi_cursor_exit_key` in _Visual_ mode will not quit and delete all existing cursors.
+If set to 0, then pressing `g:multi_cursor_quit_key` in _Visual_ mode will not quit and delete all existing cursors.
 This is useful if you want to press Escape and go back to Normal mode, and still be able to operate on all the cursors.

 ### ```g:multi_cursor_exit_from_insert_mode``` (Default: 1)
-If set to 0, then pressing `g:multi_cursor_exit_key` in _Insert_ mode will not quit and delete all existing cursors.
+If set to 0, then pressing `g:multi_cursor_quit_key` in _Insert_ mode will not quit and delete all existing cursors.
 This is useful if you want to press Escape and go back to Normal mode, and still be able to operate on all the cursors.

 ### Highlight
 The plugin uses the highlight group `multiple_cursors_cursor` and `multiple_cursors_visual` to highlight the virtual cursors and their visual selections respectively.
 You can customize them by putting something similar like the following in your vimrc: